k2view-academy/K2View-Academy/academy/Broadway/Training_Level_1/22_broadway_summary_exercise.md

 2. Open the **Subscriber.population** flow and add the **lookupSubscType_Actor** to the empty Stage 1.
 3. Connect its input to the SUBSCRIBER_TYPE column of the **Query** Actor's output using an **Iterate** link type.
 4. Connect its output to the SUBSCRIBER_TYPE column of the SUBSCRIBER **DbLoad** Actor's input.
-5. Save all the changes, deploy the **SummaryExercise** LU and sync an instance.
+5. Save the changes, deploy the **SummaryExercise** LU and sync an instance.
 Check the values in the Subscriber LU table.

 **Question 4:**

-Please describe the impact of adding the inner flow on the target population.
+Describe the impact of adding an inner flow on the target population.

 What happens if the value is not found in the CSV file?